swlaschin/fsharpforfunandprofit.com/_posts/2013-05-26-recipe-part3.md

 ## Example code

-Let's revisit at the code we have so far, but this time organized into modules.
+Let's revisit the code we have so far, but this time organized into modules.

 Each module below would typically become a separate file.